TissueMAPS/TissueMAPS/docs/introduction.rst

 .. image:: ./_static/overview.png
     :height: 300px

-The software combines a intuitive, user-friendly browser-based frontend with a scalable backend to processing multi-terabyte image datasets in an interactive and responsive manner.
+The software combines a intuitive, user-friendly browser-based frontend with a scalable backend to process multi-terabyte image datasets in an interactive and responsive manner.

 The `TissueMAPS` server exposes a `RESTful API <https://en.wikipedia.org/wiki/Representational_state_transfer>`_ that abstracts away the complexity of compute and storage infrastructure.
 Clients send `HTTP <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_ request messages to the server, who handles the requests and returns response messages.
 The server processes request asynchronenous by submitting computational tasks to available compute resources.